 Celestix Intros Domino Appliance

 The appliance is designed as a gateway for small and branch offices to connect with enterprise Domino servers.
-In addition to Domino, the Aries Collaboration Server offers firewall, DHCP and routing functionality.
-It features PCMCIA slots, allowing administrators to add 802.11 cards and use it as a wireless base station.
+In addition to Domino, the Aries Collaboration Server offers firewall, DHCP, and routing functionality.
+It also features PCMCIA slots which allows administrators to add 802.11 cards and use it as a wireless base station.

 Hameed also believes that Linux offers the best value for customers.
-In addition to the stability and performance of Linux, he says that Windows cannot match the $1,000 price point of Aries.
-"An NT server box is going to be over four grand a box [with] licenses and software," he says.
+In addition to the stability and performance of Linux, he says that Windows can not match the $1000 price point of Aries.
+“An NT server box is going to be over four grand a box and licenses and software,” he says.

 For more information, visit www.celestix.com (new window)